XXXtentacion May Have Had A Baby On The Way When He Died

 According to Pitchfork, the “?” rapper had insisted that Geneva’s allegations were untrue, claiming that she wasn’t pregnant at the time and that she was abused by someone else.
 He was awaiting trial at the time of his death on charges related to her allegations.

 Despite her grueling account of repeated abuse by XXXtentacion, Geneva revealed, via Instagram, that she attended a memorial for him.
 But she did not receive a warm welcome from his fans.
-Ayala claims that they burned the small globe and flowers that she brought with her and that she was literally “pulled away from the memorial,” The Independent reports.
+Ayala claims that they burned the small globe and flowers that she brought with her and that she was literally “pulled away from the memorial,” the Independent reports.

 “They kicked me out of the vigil.
 So damn disrespectful.
 I can’t believe people are that selfish,” Ayala wrote on Instagram on Tuesday.
 “I wasn’t even there 25 minutes and I literally got pulled away from the memorial.”